badsyntax/kohana3-examples/README.md

 View the [CHANGELOG](https://github.com/badsyntax/kohana3-examples/blob/master/CHANGELOG.md) see an overview of the changes I made to a default Kohana3 install.

 If you'd like to view the front-end of these files, you can do so here: [http://kohana3.badsyntax.co/](http://kohana3.badsyntax.co/)

-I've set up the modules and Kohana 3 system files as submodules from the stable branches, when checking out the kohana3-examples repo you will need to 'git submodule init' and 'git submodule update' to download the submodule repositories.
-I'm working on a build script to automate this.

 Feel free to do what you want with the example code.